 Chief Dongworth earned his designation as Chief Fire Officer in 2020.

 Ken Holland is a senior emergency service specialist with the National Fire Protection Association.
 He has 23 years in EMS, of which 19 years he has devoted his time to being a paramedic.
 Before the NFPA, Mr. Holland was a member of the Bridgewater, Massachusetts Fire Department for 5 years as a fire fighter/paramedic and the ALS coordinator for the department.

 Mr. Holland has a bachelor’s degree in Political Science and master’s degree in Public Administration.

-Mr. Riley has a bachelor’s degree from the University of Nebraska-Lincoln and a master’s degree in Urban and Regional Planning from the University of Iowa.
+Chief Mitchell has a bachelor’s degree from Purdue University in Agriculture and his master’s degree in public administration from Purdue University Global.

 Gregg Moriguchi is the Regional Fire Chief for the Federal Fire Department, Navy Region Hawaii, a CFAI accredited agency.
 He began his career in Fire/EMS in 1991 with the City & County of Honolulu, Emergency Services Department.
 In 2000, Chief Moriguchi joined the Federal Fire Department and served as Battalion Chief-EMS, District Chief-Operations, and Deputy Chief.

 Chief Moriguchi holds a bachelor’s degree in Business Administration-Finance and a master’s degree in Executive Fire Service Leadership.
 He is also a graduate of the National Fire Academy’s Executive Fire Officer Program.